 Add a User

 Now that you have a group, you can add a user.
-There are two ways to add users in AuthPoint: you can sync users from an Active Directory or LDAP database, or you can add users manually.
+There are two ways to add users in AuthPoint: you can sync users from an Active Directory or a Lightweight Directory Access Protocol (LDAP) database, or you can add users manually.

 In this quick start topic, we provide the steps to add a test user manually.
 It is always a good idea to start with a test user before you add or sync add or sync all of your end users.

 To learn how to sync an Active Directory or LDAP user, see Sync Users from Active Directory or LDAP.

 - In the First Name and Last Name text boxes, type the name of a test user.
 In our example, we use Jane Smith.

 - In the User Name text box, type a unique user name for your user.

 In the Email text box, type an email address for the test user.
 To test AuthPoint, you can use your own email address, but, if you later sync to an authentication database that you are a part of, you must remember to first delete this test user.